Should You Use Mulch for Vegetable Gardens

 READ

-Soil for Container Vegetable Gardening
+What Vegetables Are Good for Container Gardening

 One key aspect of using mulch effectively in a vegetable garden is proper application.
 It’s essential to apply the right amount of mulch – too little may not provide sufficient benefits, while too much could lead to issues such as waterlogging or mold growth.
 As a general rule, aim for a layer of mulch around 2-4 inches thick to achieve the best results.